jubatus/website/source/en/api_weight.rst

       Represents a name for the dimension of the feature vector.

-   .. mpidl:member:: 1: double value
+   .. mpidl:member:: 1: float value

       Represents a weight for the dimension of the feature vector.